unisave-cloud/website/src/docs/epic-authentication/epic-authentication.md

 ```

 It will return `null` if the interface has not been initialized yet, or has failed initializing.

+**TODO: sdkComponent.EpicAccountId and sdkComponent.ProductUserId fields exist, use them, they're null when logged out**

 ### Auth interface login methods